Prof. Junhui Hu

 Keynote's Abstract: High-performance gas sensing systems have huge potential applications in human health diagnoses, food industry, environmental safety, internet of things, chamber air quality monitoring, etc., due to the merits such as point-of-care testing, easiness to operate, simple and light structure, low cost, etc. My research group proposed the ultrasonically catalyzed gas sensing method in 2017, and then successfully applied the method into high-performance gas sensing and single-sensor E-noses.
 This lecture gives the detailed research results in this respect.
 The first part of this lecture includes principle of the ultrasonic catalysis in gas sensing, and structure and characteristics of the gas sensors catalyzed by gas borne ultrasound.
 In the second part, working principle and algorithms of ultrasonically catalyzed single-sensor e-noses, are given and explained, as well as the structure, system design and gas discrimination performance.
 The algorithms applied in the E-noses include the k-method, R-C method and machining learning methods.
 It shows that the ultrasonically catalyzed gas sensors have much better sensitivity and lower detection limit than the conventional ones, and ultrasonically catalyzed single-sensor E-noses have strong capability of gas discrimination and concentration measurement.

-Dean of doctoral programs at Capitol Technology University, USA
+Dean of doctoral programs at Capitol Technology University & finance committee of the Royal Aeronautical Society

-Biography: Professor Ian R. McAndrew is a very highly qualified academic with extensive experiences within industry and internationally recognised researcher with extensive teaching experience at all levels of education.
-Conference and Journal publication of 71 over 30 years, six books and numerous Keynote presentations around the world.
-Has supervised 139 students to their doctoral completion in USA, UK, Germany, Greece, Italy, Jordan, Singapore, Malaysia, UAE, Kenya and South Africa.
-Extensive consultancy experience internationally for multi-nations and organisations.
-Leading a global doctorate program of in excess of 350 students.
-As the Dean of Doctoral Programs at Capitol Technology University he is responsible for 23 different Doctoral Programs ranging from Cybersecurity, Analytics, Aviation, Aeronautical Science and Technology based.
+Biography: Professor Ian R. McAndrew FRAeS is a very highly qualified academic with extensive experiences within industry and internationally recognised researcher with extensive teaching experience at all levels of education.
+Conference and Journal publication of 100 over 32 years, six books and numerous Keynote presentations around the world.
+Has supervised 168 students to their doctoral completion, consultancy experience internationally for multi-nations and organisations.
+Leading a global doctorate program of in excess of 450 students.
+As the Dean of Doctoral Programs at Capitol Technology University he is responsible for 35 different Doctoral Programs ranging from Cybersecurity, Analytics, Aviation, Aeronautical Science and Technology based. de stage (UK USA, Germany, Italy, Jordan, Japan, Australia, Greece and Kenya) his experience includes over 115 successful Doctorate successes.